Key EHE Strategies

 Prevent

 PrEP is HIV medicine taken by people who don’t have HIV to reduce the risk of getting HIV when taken as prescribed.
-However, of the estimated 1.2 million Americans at substantial risk for HIV who could benefit from PrEP, as of 2022, only slightly more than a third (36%) had a prescription it.
-That’s up from 23% in 2019 when the EHE initiative began.
+However, of the estimated 1.2 million Americans at substantial risk for HIV who could benefit from PrEP, as of 2022, slightly more than a third (36%) were using it.
+That’s up from 23% when the EHE initiative began.
 HHS agencies are supporting states and local communities to implement strategies to increase awareness of, access to, and use of PrEP—especially among African American and Latino gay and bisexual men, African American women, and other populations disproportionately affected by HIV.
 This includes expanding telePrEP and same-day PrEP starts, engaging pharmacies in PrEP services, and training more clinicians about PrEP.
 In addition, health centers are expanding PrEP services.
-In May 2019, HHS and Gilead Sciences announced that the pharmaceutical company had agreed to donate PrEP medication for up to 200,000 individuals each year for up to 11 years.
-In December 2019, HHS launched Ready, Set, PrEP, a nationwide program that provides PrEP medications at no cost to thousands of individuals who qualify.

 SSPs are another effective component of a comprehensive, integrated approach to HIV prevention for people who inject drugs.
 More than 30 years of research has proven SSPs are a safe, effective, cost-saving intervention that does not contribute to illegal drug use or crime.
 SSPs play an important role in reducing the transmission of viral hepatitis, HIV, and other infections.
 Comprehensive SSPs dramatically reduce HIV risk and can provide an entry point for a range of services to help stop drug use, overdose deaths, and infectious diseases.
 CDC is working with SAMHSA to increase access to and use of comprehensive SSPs and working with local communities to implement SSPs where they are needed and permitted by state and local laws.